 The number of doses of the particular vaccine depends on the following factors (3) (4).

 Partial vaccination does not provide complete immunity.
-Therefore, experts recommend giving all doses and booster doses of vaccines as per schedule to protect your baby from vaccine-preventable diseases.
+Therefore, experts recommend giving all doses and booster doses of vaccines as per the immunization scheduler to protect your baby from vaccine-preventable diseases.

 What Are The Common Immune Reactions Of Four-Month Shots?